At Raphael House, we mourn the death of #GeorgeFloyd and the many black lives lost through unnecessary violence.

 According to The National Alliance to End Homelessness, African Americans make up 40% of the homeless population despite only representing 13% of the general population.
 In San Francisco, 37% of the homeless population is disproportionately black (source).

 Raphael House is always looking ahead and thinking of ways to better support the families in our Residential Shelter, most of which are black families or families of color.
-We thank and appreciate our supporters and community partners who enable us to continue serving this vulnerable population.
+We thank and appreciate our supporters and community partners who enable us to continue serving the hard-working families in our Programs.

 Our team continues to meet regularly to better support families in our Residential Shelter as they work on their self-identified needs.
 We provide trauma-sensitive wellness check-ins and individual or family support sessions, and external referrals to trained professionals as needed.
 In addition, families continue to have access to our services after leaving our Residential Shelter through our Bridge Program.